gonbaum/workouts-frontend/README.md

 ```

 # About
 This is just a personal practice project based on a code challenge.
-I implemented pagination logic and consume an REST API whichs will be published in a separate repo.
+I implemented a custom pagination logic and consume a REST API whichs will is published in a separate repo.